cirosantilli/linux-cheat/vm/readme.md

     This can be useful if you want for example to test a program on multiple systems, so you just share a folder over all machines.

+    Another advantage of sharing is that you can test on the target system, but develop from the comfort of your host system.

 Downsides:

 - performance loss on the guest system since there are two OSs running on a single machine.